Rojo Amanecer: Synopsis

 At the square outside, a crowd begins to gather.
 A student meeting is taking place.
 Carlos and Graciela watch the crowd and estimate more than 10,000 present.
 Graciela then goes to a friend's house to do her homework.
 After half an hour, the meeting is interrupted as red and green flares soar across the sky.
 Carlos sees this, excited, and tells his mom.
 Alicia peeks through the window and sees that the students are being slaughtered.
 Don Roque tells them to get away from the window and to hide in his room.
 As they do so, two bullets pierce the window.
 After some time, Don Roque tries to pick up Graciela, but before he does, he hears a sound.
 "Tanks!" he exclaims.
 Then it starts to rain.
 After some time, there are sounds from outside.
 The door opens and Serigio and Jorge (whose glasses got broken while he was running) arrive, along with some mates.
 One of them, Luis (Eduardo Palomo), is wounded.
 Alicia tries to heal him, but he is bleeding badly.
 The shooting goes on and stops.
 During that time, the soaked students begin to trade stories.
-One of them says that he was on the building's third floor balcony, where the speech was being given, and said that armed people dressed as civilians yelled "Olimpia Batallion!
+One of them says that he was on the building's third floor balcony, where the speech was being given, and said that armed people dressed as civilians yelled "Olimpia Battalion!
 Nobody move!".
 Another one says that he was leaving when the shooting started.
 The brothers say that the speaker yelled to the crowd "not to fall on provocations".
 Luis says that he was from the "Poli" (Instituto Politécnico Nacional) and was running with the crowd when he felt pain in his elbow, then found out he was shot, then afterwards lost his little sister.
 Another one claims that two dead children no older than 10 ended up on top of each other.
 A female student claims she saw the Plaza full of shoes.
 The students peek through the pierced window and see "nothing but shadows" (meaning the corpses lying on the Plaza are being lifted).